cristiandaniele/Software-security-course/Project_guidelines/project_guidelines.md

 # Fuzzing group project

 ## Intro
-Goal of this project is to become familiar with fuzzing in combination with code instrumentation as way to do security testing.
-Trying out different fuzzers, with and without code instrumentation, should also provide some comparison of the pros and cons and effectiveness of various approaches.
+Goal of this project is to become familiar with fuzzing in combination with memory sanatisers as way to do security testing.
+Trying out different fuzzers, with and without sanatisers, should also provide some comparison of the pros and cons and effectiveness of various approaches.
 - **Step 1: Choose a target**
   For the assignment can target any software you want as the System-Under-Test (SUT).
-Only constraint is that it should be C(++) and that it is open source.
+Only constraint is that it should be C(++), open source, and take some input in a complicated data or file format.
 You can choose some old outdated software, where it should be easier to find bugs, or some newer up-to-date software, where finding bugs may be harder but also more interesting.
 To keep things simple, choose some software that can take a single file as input on the command line.
 To make things rewarding, choose some software that takes a complex input format as input: the more complex the input format, the more likely that there are bugs in input handling and the more likely that fuzzing will detect them.
 One obvious choice here is software that handles graphical data.

 - **Step 2: Get fuzzing**
-  Try the fuzzers below, initially without but then with the instrumentation tools, to fuzz your chosen application.
-Each group should at least try out afl, as the leading tool around, and one of the dumber fuzzers, Radamsa or zzuf - ideally both, and try to get ASan (or valgrind) in combination with these tools.
+  Try the fuzzers below, initially without but then with sanitizers, on your chosen application.

+Each group should at least try out
+1. afl, or rather the more up-to-date version afl++, as the leading tool around
+2. one of the dumber fuzzers Radamsa or zzuf, and
+3. HongFuzz, as another well-known smart fuzzer.
+As sanatiser, at least try out ASan, but you can also try MSan or valgrind.
   You are more than welcome to try out other fuzzers that you happen to know and are curious about.
 This project assignment is fairly open-ended.
 Make sure you all spend at least one full afternoon per week on it for the next 2 months.
 We will discuss progress and experiences in class, so that we can still shift or focus efforts depending on the results so far, or maybe cut things short if spending time does not seem that interesting.
 Final reports with a summary of your experiments and reflection on the tools will be due at the end of November/early December, so that we can still discuss this at one of the last lectures in December.

 > NB: Document your experiments carefully When you run your experiments, document the set-up and input files precisely.
 Ideally you should be able to re-run experiment and reproduce the exact same results.